NYPL/metadata-documentation/dc/url-structure.md

 ### Finding UUIDs for Capture URLs

-- On <a href="https://digitalcollections.nypl.org">Digital Collections</a>, the full capture URL—including the UUID for the capture—is populated as the **Permalink**, which can be found to the right of the **Image ID** field directly below the image viewer
+- On <a href="https://digitalcollections.nypl.org">Digital Collections</a>, the full capture URL—including the capture UUID—is populated as the **Permalink**, which can be found to the right of the **Image ID** field directly below the image viewer
-- In the <a href="https://metadata.nypl.org">Metadata Management System</a>:
+- In the <a href="https://metadata.nypl.org">Metadata Management System</a>, the capture UUID can be found in the capture record or **Capture Inventory** tab
-    - From a Capture record, the UUID can be found immediately below the capture's title following the **uuid:** label
+    - From a capture record, the UUID can be found immediately below the capture's title following the **uuid:** label
     - From the **Capture Inventory** tab on an item record, capture UUIDs will be shown in the **UUID** column